Loopfront’s digital platform enables developers to easily locate and reuse building materials and cut construction waste.

 Closing the loop with “reduce, reuse and recycle” practices is key to minimising waste in the construction industry.

 Materials that can generally be recycled from construction sites include steel and concrete elements, aluminium, untreated timber, cardboard, paint and plastics.
-Leftover materials may include complete products, such as doors, windows, insulation, flooring and technical equipment.
+Leftover materials may include complete products, such as furniture, doors, windows, insulation, flooring and technical equipment.
+Loopfront enables users to interact and list all available materials for recycling, reuse and sale.

 Cloud-based platform for reusing building materials